railwayapp/docs/src/docs/guides/axum.md

 ### Use a Dockerfile

-1. Create a `Dockerfile` in the `helloworld` or Rocket app's root directory.
+1. Create a `Dockerfile` in the `helloworld` or Axum app's root directory.
 2. Add the content below to the `Dockerfile`:
     ```bash
     FROM lukemathwalker/cargo-chef:latest-rust-1 AS chef